fedehub/ExperimentalRoboticsAssignment3/README.md

 <p align="center">
 <img src="https://github.com/fedehub/ExperimentalRoboticsAssignment3/blob/main/media/component_diagrams/v1/erl_assignment_3_state_machine_py.jpg" width= 300 height=300>
 </p>

-It implements a ROS service, whose purpose is that of piloting the robot toward a specific target by following a straight line.
-As it is shown by the component diagram here reported, it subscribes to the `/odom` topic for retrieving the current robot position and once the robot orientation among x and y coordinates has been computed with respect to the target position (obtained by means of the ros parameter server), it publishes on the `/cmd_vel` topic

-Concerning the ros parameters:
-`des_pos_x` and `des_pos_y` are used for keeping track of the target goal to be assigned to the robot in the go_to_point.py node
+It implements a state machine that controls the operations of the robot; it is the core node of the architecture that interacts with and directs all remaining parts

+In particular the machine organises the investigation into four states.
+- **move** → moves the robot between rooms inside the simulated indoor environment
+- **collect** → the robot rotates on itself to read the largest number of hints within the room
+- **check** → takes hints from the sensing system via a service, and uses the ontology to work out whether there are possible solutions or not.
+If there occurs no possible solutions, the outcome is `mistery_not_solvable`, and the robot transitions back to the "move" state.
+Otherwise, if there actually occurs possible solutions, the state machine makes a transition to the "show" state, responsible for querying the oracle about the solution's truthfulness
+- **show** → questions the oracle about the solution

-Here below we can find a hand-made state diagram:
+Here below we can find a hand-made state diagram, representing how the system works
 <p align="center">
 <img src="https://github.com/fedehub/ExperimentalRoboticsAssignment3/blob/main/media/state_diagrams/state_diagram.jpg" width= 500 height=500>
 </p>